The new year is right around the corner, which means it’s the perfect time to start some life-changing new habits.

 Acamprosate is best for:

-In addition to these two, there are several other medications which are gaining attention for helping people drink less.
+In addition to these two, several other medications are gaining attention for helping people drink less.
 These include baclofen, and the seizure medications gabapentin and topiramate.
 As of this moment, all of these options require a prescription.
 However, the rise of telemedicine is making it easier to access this kind of support.
 If you’d like to try Dry January, and you know you’ll struggle with cravings, it may be worth looking into medication as an option.

 If you’d like to learn more about options to reduce your drinking, including medication and counseling support, get in touch with Ria Health.